369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 ```

-An example from a study conducted by Daniel Kahneman and Amos Tversky illustrates this well, although later criticised, it is still a great general example.
+An example from a study conducted by Daniel Kahneman and Amos Tversky illustrates this well.
+Although later criticised, it is still a great general example.

 Given the phrase:
 ```
 "Steve is very shy and withdrawn, invariably helpful but with very little interest in people or in the world of reality.
 A meek and tidy soul, he has a need for order and structure, and a passion for detail"
 ```
 Now, what is the liklyhood that steve is a librarian compared to the likelyhood that he is a farmer?

 Because of the phrases _"Shy and withdrawn"_ and _"Meek and tidy"_, the overwhelming response is that he is most likely a librarian.
 But, maybe we overlooked something?
 Something that makes this irrational!
-The ratio of farmers to librarians is close to 60-1 in the US (Twersky and Kahneman published it as 20-1 but this difference doesn't change much)
+The ratio of farmers to librarians is close to 60-1 in the US (Twersky and Kahneman published it as 20-1 but this difference doesn't change much for our example)

 So with this new evidence we could say, given 200 farmers and 10 librarians, if upon first hearing about Steve, we was to make the assumption of say, there is about 40% of librarians that fit that description, and only about 10% of farmers that fit that same description.
-So from our inital data sample of 10 librarians and 200 farmers there would be 4 librarians and 20 farmers that fit this description.
+From our inital data sample of 10 librarians and 200 farmers there would be 4 librarians and 20 farmers that fit this description.

-So even though we thought there was a much more likely chnace of Steve being a librarian, with this new data the probabiity of Steve being a farmer greatly outweighs our inital prediction of him being a librarian.
+So even though we thought there was a much more likely chance of Steve being a librarian, with this new data the probabiity of Steve being a farmer greatly outweighs our inital prediction of him being a librarian.
-We can write this as the probability of steve being a librarian is 4 over 24 or:
+We can write this as the probability of steve being a librarian, 4 over 24 or:
 ```
 					    4
 	P(probability given description) ------ = 16.2%